aimfeld/CellMorphs/docs/index.md

 # Genome

-The rules and properties of the cellular automata are stored in a genome with 20 genes.
+The CellMorphs rules and properties of the cellular automata are stored in a genome with 20 genes.
 This amounts to roughly `4.6*10^124` possible genetic combinations to define cellular automata which can be displayed in roughly `2*10^10` different ways.
 That's just enough to keep you busy for a while I guess.
 Note that the vast majority of these cellular automata will be very boring.
 This is where the evolutionary approach of CellMorphs kicks in and helps you find your way towards the interesting combinations.
 Again, this bears analogy to the way nature works: Evolution by cumulative selection is an effective way to search the endless design space of genetically possible combinations (most of which are nonviable, or boring, so to speak).
 Here's the gene table:

 <table class="gene-table">
     <tr>